 The Emmy-winning documentary A LION IN THE HOUSE, which premiered at Sundance before airing nationally on PBS.

 BURN, audience award winner at the Tribeca Film Festival and New York Times Critic's Pick.

-The upcoming film, LIFE AFTER LIFE, scheduled for release later this year.
+The upcoming film, THE FIRST ANGRY MAN, scheduled for release later this year.

 I've also edited short pieces, such as trailers, cable-television shows, and promos.
-I'm proficient in FCP 7, Adobe Premiere, and Avid.
+I'm proficient in Adobe Premiere and Avid.